-For me, the Titan lived up to its look, earning a 7.5/10 firmness rating.
+For me, the Titan lived up to its look, earning a 7.5 out of 10 firmness rating.
 With 6.5 being the industry standard for medium-firm, this is definitely a firm mattress.
 At 190 lbs., I didn’t sink into the mattress — I was comfortable, but I certainly didn’t feel like I was becoming “part of the bed.”
 In fact, I found it quite easy to move between different positions.
 Side sleeping was less comfortable for me as my shoulders and hips dug into the structure, but I managed to find some nice comfort on my back and stomach as the bed’s firmness helped to keep my spine in a healthy alignment.

-He sank slightly into the softer foam top layer, but felt enough support at his lower back and shoulders.
+Paulie on the other hand sank slightly into the softer foam top layer, but felt enough support at his lower back and shoulders.
 When sleeping on his side, he felt cozy pressure relief at his shoulders, an experience I didn’t really have as I wasn’t heavy enough to push through the Titan.

 All in all, this is definitely a firm mattress, best suited for heavier sleepers and those who doze primarily on their backs.
 Side sleepers on the lighter side may want to opt for a softer structure, though they can always add a mattress topper if they otherwise like the product.

-Testing the Brooklyn Titan Mattress
+Brooklyn Bedding Titan Mattress Performance